Vontux/raspberry-image-viewer/README.md

 ------------
 * Linux frame buffer image viewer (fbi)
 * GPIO library for python
 * Use of Raspbian Lite.
-A fresh installation is assumed but may not necessaryily be required.
+A fresh installation is assumed but may not necessarily be required.
 * Use of the Raspberry PI 3 (probably fine with PI2, B+ and A+)
 * Use of 5 inch HDMI Waveshare display(easy to change this with minor code tweaks if you so desire).